DxUltimateSamples/AutoSizeMemo/ReadMe.md

 The AutoSizeMemoEdit control implements both missing autosizing mechanisms (#1 and #2), and nothing else is required than placing it on a form or control or on a LayoutControl.

+#### Usage

+There are three different use cases, each of which is controlled by a different setting:

+- Standalone Edit Control
+  set **AutoSizeMemoEdit.AutoSize**
+- Inside regular XtraLayoutControl (and DataLayoutControl)
+  set **AutoSizeMemoEdit.AutoSizeInLayoutControl**
+- In a LayoutView inside xtraGrid
+  set **RepositoryItemAutoSizeMemoEdit.AutoSizeInGridLayoutView**

 ### 4. Examples